 1–19 March: Las Fallas Festival, Valencia

 High-tech giant-size ninots (puppets or dolls) are shaped into traditional figures or even modern cultural icons such as Shrek and President Obama at the Las Fallas festival.
-The festival was added to the UNESCO Cultural Heritage List in 2016.
-The creations are on display all over the city before being burned in one of the many bonfires, which takes place amid much partying.
+The festival is actually on the UNESCO Cultural Heritage List since 2016.
+The creations are on display all over the city before locals light them in one of the many bonfires, which take place amid much partying.
 This year, more than 800 Fallas monuments will be bursting with humor and satire, fireworks, music, and tradition.

 14–21 April: Holy Week (Semana Santa), Seville

 Semana Santa is one of the most important festivals on the Spanish holiday calendar.
 The Easter festivities take place all across Spain, but the biggest spectacle is in Seville.
 Semana Santa is mainly a series of processions of elaborate floats bearing jeweled statues of Mary and Jesus, penitents wearing pointed hoods, and brass bands.
 They begin on Palm Sunday the week before Easter, followed by those on Thursday, Friday, Saturday and Sunday.
 The city will be packed with visitors and locals, but the experience is worth it.

 23 April: Sant Jordi (Saint George) Festival, Barcelona